kiko-g/feup-esof/doc/Development-Report.md

 ---

 ## Implementation
+The aplication is currently being implemented using a MVC model coupled with a Router that changes the pages.
+This allows a better team management overall due to the fragmentation of the code in smaller sections and making different pages independent from one another.

+The Map view is currently being developed as a WebView with the aid of a already developed platform called MapWize that has a fully functional Web Map but does not have a flutter implementation.

 During implementation, while not necessary, it

 It might be also useful to explain a few aspects of the code that have the greatest potential to confuse software engineers about how it works.